-The general application deadline is August 1, 2018; the event will be held on Labor Day Weekend, September 1 &2.
+The event will be held on Labor Day Weekend, September 1 & 2.
 Late fee for applications after August 1, 2018 is $50.00 and booth space location will be at the discretion of the committee.

 All work must be the work of the exhibitor.
 All work must be original, handcrafted, created and exhibited by the approved artist themselves.
 Kits, imports, and mass produced items will not be tolerated.

 Functional and sculptural work using woven or plaited materials.

 Work in which at least 50% of the image or manipulated source material is computer generated.
 All work must be signed and numbered.